 Eurasian lynx (Lynx lynx) is the third biggest large predator in Poland.
-The body mass of adults ranges from 15 to 35 kilos.
+The body mass of adults ranges from 15 to 25 kilos in our region.
 Lynxes inhabiting lowlands of the country have a fawn-coloured coat, with more spotted limbs, while Carpathian lynxes have more or less bright red fur with significant spots of different size and shape.
+The lynx has been protected throughout Poland since 1995.

 The current number of the lynx population, according the annual lynx inventory, have been estimated on less than 200 individuals.
 There are two main regions of lynx occurence in Poland: north-eastern and estern part of Poland, and the Carpathian Mountains togather with the Carpathian Foothils.
-Lynxes living in Central Poland have been reintroduced ten years ago in the Kampinoski National Park.
-They spread along Vistula river to other forests in that region of Poland.
+Lynxes living in Western Poland have been reintroduced since 2019 by the Western Pomeranian Nature Society.
+The released animals originate from captivity.
+They spread to other forests in Poland.

 Lynxes (except females raising kittens) live solitary lifes.
 Individuals occupy their own home ranges.
 Radiotelemetry studies conducted in the Białowieża Forest (NE Poland) and the Carpathian Mts.
 (S Poland) revealed, that territories of adult males reached 250 km2, and 130 km2 for females.
 Male territories overlap two-three female territories.